lachhebo/dedukti-editor/README.md

 ## Installation

-You need Atom >= 1.21.
-Then run:
+You need atom-ide-ui, to install it, run :

 ```
-$ apm install atom-ide-ui lachhebo/dedukti-editor
+$ apm install atom-ide-ui
 ```

-This will place both packages in `~/.atom/packages`.
+This will place the package in `~/.atom/packages`.

 ### Installing the Dedukti Language Server: